 I got a rescue Maine Coon who was already declawed front and back.

 The person who had him went into a nursing home and put him in rescue.
 I have had him about 5 months.

-I would never declaw one and I really fee sorry for the cat.
-But, I was glad to read about Toby because my cat wants to bite a lot.
+I would never declaw one and I really feel sorry for one who Is.
+But, I was glad to read about Toby because my kitty wants to bite a lot.

 Another factor is that the litter box has to be quite large and is very hard for me to clean it.
 I am 75 with problems.

 He has wonderful home with me and gets the best treatment, but don't know how long I can do this.
-Also, I afraid all the time when I pet him I am going to bitten again.
+Also, I'm afraid all the time when I pet him I am going to bitten again.

-I have 2 sick dogs in the house, both are in end stage disease, the cats dont come down stairs because my one dog wont let them, the only healthy dog any help.
+I have 2 sick dogs in the house, both are in end stage disease, the cats don't come down stairs because my one dog wont let them, the only healthy dog any help.

 That way you could test whether her behavior changes.
 You could see if she became more happy and relaxed, which would reduce the chance of biting.

-Where she'd prefer to give a small swat as a warning to dogs, she now has to resort to teeth which have much more potential for damage.
+Where she'd prefer to give a small swat as a warning to dogs, she now has to resort to biting which has much more potential for damage.

 If she's not declawed, it's a behavior trait you can work with.
 You can do some cat behavior training to try to get her out of the biting tendency.

 All The Best,

 Usually, the cat will eventually shy away from you when hearing the word 'no' and associating it to your hand being held close to the head (the cat's head).

 Do you have a question?
 Fill out the form below to get an answer!
 Give us as much information as you can, so we can best understand your unique cat questions!